bevacqua/domador/readme.markdown

 > Dependency-free and lean DOM parser that outputs Markdown

 You can use it on the server-side as well, thanks to [jsdom][1].
 The client-side version leverages the browser DOM.
+Originally based on [html-md][3]

 # Install